 - A sensible organization with clear tasks and responsibilities.
 Who does what when.
 This also includes ensuring a good segregation of duties where applicable

 - Check and balances that effectively govern these and enable corrective measures

 Too often though, finance and control personnel view RTI and their management as “purely operational” of “supply chain” responsibility and forgo to get involved much.
-In their defence, RTIs are often handled as a “secondary / non-essential process”, lacking a lot of the prerequisites mentioned above.
+In their defense, RTIs are often handled as a “secondary / non-essential process”.
+Lacking a lot of the prerequisites mentioned above.
 Sometimes, finance and control personnel are simply not involved due to their lack of presence in the warehouse and production facilities.
 That is a pity because active involvement of finance and control personnel can contribute (a lot) to identifying and realizing the (improvement and savings) potential.

-However, with the right registration and administration, their involvement is much easier and allows finance and control personnel to contribute.
+However, with the correct registration and administration, their involvement is much easier and allows finance and control personnel to contribute.
 This enables companies can quickly curb unnecessary costs related to losses and release excess working capital tied up in large pools of RTIs.
-Tellape supports these efforts: it offers quick and easy registration and administration for any type of RTI based on a mobile application and insightful web based platform, which generates transparent and comprehensive reporting.
-Tellape is part of Tconsult, a Dutch firm focused on smart logistic solutions, with a particular focus on Returnable Transport Items and Load Carriers.
+TellApe supports these efforts: it offers quick and easy registration and administration for any type of RTI based on a mobile application and insightful web based platform.
+This generates transparent and comprehensive reporting.
+TellApe is part of Tconsult, a Dutch firm focused on smart logistic solutions, with a particular focus on Returnable Transport Items and Load Carriers.